 Skip to Main Content

-This guide is intended to help researchers, data creators or others who manage digital data as part of a research project, plan, organize, describe, share and preserve their research data for the long term.
+This guide is designed to support researchers, data creators, and anyone managing digital data as part of a research project.
+It provides resources and strategies to help you effectively plan, organize, describe, share, and preserve research data for long

 Data Ethics Basics